mawds/r-programming-intro/_episodes/01-recap.md

 ~~~
 {: .output}

 In contrast to the gapminder data we used previously, it looks like we will need to tidy the data-set before we use it for further analysis.
 It looks like `-999.99` is used as a missing or invalid data value.
 We will deal with this later when we come to writing functions.
+FIXME - do this here, using tidyverse and pipes.
+Then compare to
+programming approach in next episode.

 It would be useful to combine the fields `yyyy`, `mm`, `dd` into a "proper" date.
 The `lubridate` package, which is part of the tidyverse offers lots of functions that make dealing with dates easier.
 The `lubridate` package isn't loaded by default when we use `library("tidyverse")`.